Polishko/Polishko/README.md

 ✨I am a Localization Professional with academic background in environmental science and engineering.
 A year ago, I got inspired by a friend and started my journey with SoftUni, eventually realizing a dream: Learning to program!
 And since then, I have loved it!
 I am looking forward to start a career as a software engineer, working with and learning in new teams and collaborating in interesting projects.✨

-- 🔭 I recently completed the Python - Django ORM and HTML, CSS courses at SoftUni.
+- 🔭 I recently completed the SoftUni's React course.
-- 🌱 Currently I am learning JS Front-End/React and I'm looking forward to take the Python Web module.
+- 🌱 Currently I am learning Python Web/Django.

 ## 📫 You can find me here: <p>
 <link